Credit: Scenocosme filming public participant for their interactive UrbanScreen exhibit Rencontres Imaginaires in 2016.

 2008 – 2009

-The TechLab was transformed into an artist's production studio for the development of this interactive, digital public art project, led by the artist team of M. Simon Levin, Jer Thorp and Sylvia Grace Borda.
+The TechLab was transformed into an artist's production studio for the development of Glocal, an interactive digital public art project, led by the artist team of M. Simon Levin, Jer Thorp and Sylvia Grace Borda.

 Over the course of the year, the team developed educational workshops and toolkits to enable the presentation of thousands of digital artworks created by Surrey youth and contributions from participants from around the world.
 Glocal was one of the Cultural Capitals of Canada initiatives.

-For the duration of her exhibition Imaginal Expression, Reva Stone used the TechLab as a studio space as she continued to develop her project exploring a form of artificial intelligence.
+For the duration of her exhibition Imaginal Expression, Reva Stone used Surrey Art Gallery's TechLab as a studio space as she continued to develop her project exploring a form of artificial intelligence.
 This project combines voice and face recognition software, video capture, and graphics to create a work that appears to have sentience.
-Visitors were invited to drop by and converse with the artist.
+Visitors were invited to drop by and talk with the artist.

 Telerobotics technology research, supported by the Canada Council New Media Residency program.